 Here and there I receive emails from design students who ask me which online tools I would recommend to create professional infographics.
 My honest answer: none.
 I cannot recommend any online tools because I as a designer don’t use any online tools.
 I design infographics from scratch with Adobe Illustrator.

 The problem with such online tools: They might be handy if you need to create a free or cheap infographic very quickly.
 But most of these infographics simply look the same or very similar.

 Also, it tempts non-designers to “design” an infographic.
 That means that people who have no design expertise think such an online tool could substitute the lacking design expertise – however, this is not the case.
 Since there are more and more online tools out there, I keep seeing more and more poorly done infographics, more than good ones.
 This is the dilemma.
 You cannot create a great infographic without design expertise about colours, shapes, typography and so on.
-This is mostly the point where infographic projects fail.
-So my honest opinion: Don’t use online tools, either you simply don’t create an infographic or you hire a pro.
+This is mostly the point where data visualization projects fail.
+So my honest opinion: Don’t use online tools, either you simply don’t create a data visualization or you hire a pro.

 DATA - STRUCTURE - EXECUTION

 The order of steps that need to be taken in the course of an infographic creation, play an important role that should not be underestimated.
-Because: The readability of an infographic has a lot to do with the structure of the infographic.
+Because: The readability of a data visualization has a lot to do with the structure of the infographic.
 Don’t just use a template from the internet and chuck your data into it.

 First you need the data.